ankorstore/yokai/docs/tutorials/http-application.md

 - all logs are automatically correlated by `requestID`, allowing you to understand what happened in a specific request scope
 - the ORM automatically logged the SQL query, also in this request scope

-You can get more information about ORM logging in the [fxorm](../modules/fxorm.md#logging) documentation.
+You can get more information about ORM logging in the [ORM](../modules/fxorm.md#logging) documentation.

-### Application tracing
+### Tracing

 With Yokai, `tracing` is `contextual`.

 This means that you should [propagate the context](https://go.dev/blog/context) and retrieve the [tracer provider](../modules/fxtrace.md#usage) from it in order to produce `correlated` trace spans.

-The [fxhttpserver](../modules/fxhttpserver.md#logging) module automatically injects the tracer provider in the context provided to HTTP handlers.
+The [HTTP server](../modules/fxhttpserver.md#logging) module automatically injects the tracer provider in the context provided to HTTP handlers.

-First let's activate the [fxtrace](../modules/fxtrace.md#configuration) exporter to `stdout`:
+First let's activate the [trace](../modules/fxtrace.md#configuration) module exporter to `stdout`:

 ```yaml title="configs/config.yaml"
 modules: